CarrCode/radio_decode/README.md

 # Decoding Emergency Radio & Mapping Areas of Need

 I am currently seeking both monetary and coding assistance in the effort.
 This project aims to be a mass data acquisition and data rendundancy tool for Humanitarian AI efforts.
-It will pull from multiple and simultaneous emergency radio sources, start and stop a recording process using sound classification, convert audio streams into transcripts, use NLP to extract address data, and then map those areas of need.
+It will pull from multiple and simultaneous emergency radio sources, start and stop a 'recording' process to grab audio snippets using sound classification, convert the audio to transcript, use NLP to extract address data, and then map those areas of need.

 ### Project Milestones:

-- `Pull audio streams from multiple channels at once, using Flask as the backend and an OS-agnostic webView as the front end`
+- `Pull audio streams from multiple channels at once using Flask as the hub.`
-- `Test various neural network models with audio feature extraction data.`
-- `Turn audio arrays into blocks of manageable batch sizes to be fed to a STT service for transcripts.`
+- `Turn audio arrays into blocks of manageable batch sizes and determine the best STT service for transcripts.`
 - `Use NLP techniques like NER and Regex to isolate addresses and feed those strings into a Naive Bayes model to determine address vs. not-address. `
 - `Create an "intelligent" agent to clean and prepare the data for processing.`
 - `Batch geocode.`